AlaDyn172/opskins-expresstrade-tutorial/README.md

     }
 ```

-Pon en Putty `node server.js` y el withdraw ya funciona!
+Now restart the `server.js` and you will see you can withdraw items from bot inventory!

-## 18. We are going to create the "Deposit"
+## 18. Now let's create the deposit button and functions

-Edit the html base code and add these changes:
+Edit the `index.php` file:

 ```php
 <!DOCTYPE html>